yelenaPacheco/Chrysomelidae/sra_toolkit.md

 2. Use [sra_fastqDump.sh](sra_fastpDump.sh) to convert .sra files to fastq files.
   This will output two .fastq files per .sra file, one forward reads (*_1.fastq) and one reverse reads (*_2.fastq) file.
-4. Run [nameChange.py](nameChange.py) to change the name of each .fastq file to its taxon name from srr.txt.
+3. Run [nameChange.py](nameChange.py) to change the name of each .fastq file to its taxon name from srr.txt.
    Example: Taxon, Colaphellus_bowringi	SRR22371312
 ```
 oldName SRR22371312_1.fastq   SRR22371312_2.fastq
 newName Colaphellus_bowringi_1.fastq   Colaphellus_bowringi_2.fastq
 ```
+Files are now ready to be trimmed of adaptor sequences with [fastp.sh](fastp.sh)